Tommy Morrison vs. Donovan Ruddock: The fight

 Despite his long layoff, Ruddock got off to a great start, dropping Morrison with an uppercut less than a minute into the first round, though Morrison got back up immediately and continued the fight.
 Morrison bounced back to take round two, stunning Ruddock with an uppercut of his own.
 Ruddock grabbed the top rope to prevent himself from going down, causing the referee to give him a standing eight count as a result.
 Both fighters continued to trade power punches in rounds three and four, but Ruddock took control in round five, hurting Morrison with several left hooks and keeping him at bay with his jab.
 Ruddock continued to control the early portion of round six, landing consecutive left hooks and causing a dazed Morrison to retreat.
 Ruddock pursued Morrison across the ring in effort to finish him off, but threw a wild uppercut that missed Morrison, who in turn countered with this trademark left hook, which sent Ruddock down in a heap.
 Ruddock got back up and was allowed to continue the fight, though Morrison quickly rushed in with a barrage of unanswered punches that caused the referee to step in and give Ruddock another standing eight count.
-Ruddock attempted to clinch Morrison in an effort to survive the final 30 seconds, but Morrison landed another unanswered barrage that led the referee to step in and stop the fight.
+Ruddock attempted to clinch Morrison in an effort to survive the final 30 seconds, but Morrison landed another unanswered barrage that led the referee to step in and stop the fight, giving Morrison the victory by TKO and the IBC heavyweight title.